oscardagrach/galaxy_s5_dev_tree_appended_bug/README.md

 ![dev_tree_appended](/images/checks.png)

-I couldn't fit as much disassembly in IDA as I could pseudocode for the GHIDRA decompiler into a screenshot, so I chose the latter for reference.
+I couldn't fit as much disassembly in IDA as I could pseudocode from the GHIDRA decompiler into a screenshot, so I chose the latter for reference.
 Some checks are Samsung specific, and some are generic to LK.

 We can conclude the following conditions need to be met:
 1. None of the header addresses can overlap with LK area (0x0F800000 - 0x0FA00000)